Sign up for our daily newsletter

 Phil Mickelson

-It has seemed for a long while Phil Mickelson is destined to end his career missing the one tournament victory that would complete the fabled career grand slam.
+It has seemed for some time that Mickelson is destined to end his career missing the one tournament victory that would complete the fabled career grand slam.
 He has finished runner-up on an unprecedented six different occasions, with a series of painful near misses.
 Defeat to Geoff Ogilvy in 2006 was surely the most devastating, however.

 Greg Norman

-The LIV Golf chief is famously amongst the least clinical major championship converters in history.
+The former LIV Golf chief is famously amongst the least clinical major championship converters in history.
 He has won the Open twice, but has had almost too many near misses to recall.
-He held 54-hole leads in this tournament at Shinnkecock HIlls in 1986 and 1995, and lost out to Fuzzy Zoeller in a playoff at Winged Foot in 1984.
+He held 54-hole leads in this tournament at Shinnecock Hills in 1986 and 1995, and lost out to Fuzzy Zoeller in a playoff at Winged Foot in 1984.

 Sir Nick Faldo